 We have 300+ quartz countertop colors and patterns in our latest 2020 collection.
 Call us and we’ll be more than happy to asnwer your questions and give you a free estimate.

-Any choice must consider the rest of e space and the overall design.
-Small details contribute greatly to the look and feel of your kitchen or bathroom.
-A single color can impact the room differently if presented in different tones, shades, and finishes.
+Any choice must consider the rest of the space and the overall design.
+Small details contribute greatly to the look and feel of your bathroom or kitchen countertops.
+A single color can impact the focal point of a room differently if presented in different tones, shades, and finishes.

-Choosing the perfect countertop can be overwhelmingly stressful but once broken down to simpler and more understandable tasks it can suddenly be doable.
+Choosing quality quartz countertops can be overwhelmingly stressful but once broken down into more simple and understandable tasks it can be suddenly doable.

 It is also best to always consult with professionals.
 These are people who have worked on projects similar to yours several times over.
 They have seen what works and what doesn’t and may have developed what you would call an “eye” for the job.

 Granite Selection is one such professional and probably the best at it.
-We are the leading supplier of engineered and natural stone in the Chicagoland area.
+We are the leading supplier of quartz countertops in the Chicagoland area.
 Our yard has over 14,000 slabs to make sure the perfect choice is available for you.
 We are located at Elk Grove Village, Illinois, and will service the surrounding 70-mile area.
-Give us a call at (888) 906 3317 and we’d love to help you find the perfect countertop for you.
+Give us a call at (888) 906 3317 and we’d love to help you find the perfect quartz countertop for you.